MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guide.md

      ![Screen shot of Share records page.](media/share-records.jpg "Screen shot of Share records page")

-6. Under **Manage share access**, select the team, then select specific permissions:
+6. Under **Manage share access**, select the team, and then select specific permissions:

    - For operators, select **Read** permissions (and **AppendTo** if you want to [collect operations data](analytics-overview.md)).
    - For authors, select **Read**, **Write**, and **AppendTo** permissions.